AriFordsham/GHCWiki/dependency-tracking.md

-# Improved dependency tracking for --make
+# Improved dependency tracking for GHC

 Many packages these days are using Template Haskell to grab information from the filesystem at compile time.
 I'll use Hamlet as a motivating example, though this applies to others as well.